 Cairmals may come from a companion dog, but they’re crossed with an energetic working breed.
 That means not all Cairmals will be happy little lapdogs all day, so exercise is essential to keep them happy and healthy.
 A few brisk walks a day plus an hour of off-leash playtime should be enough, though it will depend on how much of the Cairn Terrier’s energy level your Cairmal has inherited.

 You’ll also need to exercise your Cairmal’s mind since both parent breeds are quite intelligent.
 Puzzle toys are a great way to build their confidence while also giving them a fun challenge!

 Training your Cairmal needs to start from day one, with a big emphasis on housebreaking.
 Most little dogs are notorious for being hard to housebreak, but it’s usually due to their tiny bladders.
 Start housebreaking as soon as possible and set an alarm for every hour, which will help prevent accidents.

-Obedience training will be a great bonding experience for you and your Cairmal, especially if they’re food motivated.
-Positive reinforcement training methods with a wide variety of treat rewards is recommended, while avoiding harsh methods that will cause this sensitive hybrid to shut down.
+Obedience training will be a great bonding experience for you and your Cairmal, especially if they’re food-motivated.
+Positive reinforcement training methods with a wide variety of treat rewards are recommended while avoiding harsh methods that will cause this sensitive hybrid to shut down.